fleetdm/fleet/handbook/people.md

 - OKRs they are finalized 1 week from when topdown OKRs were initially reviewed.
 - Finalized OKRs are shared company-wide and at "all hands" and, at least to some degree, become public.

+## Workversaries

+We're happy you've ventured a trip around the sun with Fleet.
+Let's celebrate!

+- Every week, People Operations reviews Fleeties start dates.
+- Weekly posts are made in #g-people and @mikermcneil is tagged.

 ## Slack channels

 Please see [Brand > Slack channels](https://fleetdm.com/handbook/brand#slack-channels).

 <meta name="maintainedBy" value="eashaw">